Skip to content

 Mr. Local History Conclusion

-We’re going with Vealtown, which is named after a slaughterhouse in the town.
+We’re going with Vealtown, named after a slaughterhouse in the town.

 As digitization continues, we continue to learn more about our past.
 Can you prove us wrong?

-Now that you know the story behind Vealtown, do you know how the town was named Bernardsville?
-In 1840 under the pressure of local resident and postmaster, Roderick A. Mitchell, who owned and lived in the old Bernardsville library, so disliked the name Vealtown, he campaigned successfully to have it changed to Bernardsville, named after Sir Francis Bernard, the Provincial Governor of New Jersey from 1758-1760.
+Now that you know the story behind Vealtown, do you see how the town was named Bernardsville?
+In 1840, under the pressure of local resident and postmaster Roderick A. Mitchell, who owned and lived in the old Bernardsville library and disliked the name Vealtown, he campaigned successfully to have it changed to Bernardsville, named after Sir Francis Bernard, the Provincial Governor of New Jersey from 1758-1760.

 Reference